New York Roads - I-78 (Holland Tunnel)

 Approaching the state line in the north (WB) tube.
 NJ 139 magically picks up at the state line, carrying I-78 through the infamous traffic lights at the west portal of the tunnel.
 Thankfully, the signals are timed to move through traffic as well as possible to the depressed NJ 139 freeway or the I-78 NJ Turnpike Newark Bay Extension.

-The left and right sides at the state line.
+West to the left and right sides at the state line.
 The little burgundy, white, and teal tiles are circles set in grout, much smaller than the regular tunnel tiles, configured to give an Art Deco look to the letters.
 The Tunnel tiles were restored in the late 1990's to make the tunnels bright white again, and maintenance has been much better since.

 I-78 was intended to go east from the Holland Tunnel, across the Williamsburg Bridge and through the heart of Brooklyn between Bushwick Ave. and Broadway (the proposed Bushwick Expressway).
 From there it would have used what's now NY 878 (and I-878), up an unbuilt freeway to I-295 (Clearview Expressway), and ending at I-95 - after having crossed 95 in New Jersey.
 East-west and north-south routes aren't supposed to cross more than once.
 Anyway, to get back on track, the rest of this page deals with a far-flung proposal in 1967 to revive the Lower Manhattan Expressway (LoMEx) after the freeway revolt movement (born right here in NYC) had killed any chance of completing I-78.
 Born in the mind of Paul Rudolph, former dean of the Yale School of Architecture (he's an architect, that should tell you what to expect), the freeway underneath was secondary to the socially engineered, master-planned skyscrapers above.
 There would have been a spur connecting to the Manhattan Bridge, providing an excuse to demolish more blocks of neighborhoods and erect more New Age modular, angular cubic structures.
 I learned all of this at the Cooper Union special exhibition in October-November 2010, where four years of engineering and architecture classes worked on researching Paul's drawings, sketches, and even scantier traces of ideas and created (by hand) a 3-dimensional representation of how an architect would design a highway before there was any concept of responsible design, only the knowledge that the current system of plowing through cities was broken.
-While I have no respect for a highway designed by an architect (and as you'll see, a lot of the ramps just don't connect to anything, or flip traffic backwards), I have tremendous respect for the work of the students to painstakingly put this together.
+While I have no respect for a highway designed by an architect (and as you'll see, a lot of the ramps just don't connect to anything, or flip traffic backward), I have tremendous respect for the work of the students to painstakingly put this together.

 Rudolph's aerial sketches of lower Manhattan, with swirly things and roads to nowhere.
 So don't blame the students for misreading anything, it's plain as day wrong from the beginning.